mwMotionDesign/02-million-ads/README.md

-Script File for jsdelvr CDN Hosting to Million-Ads.com
+Script File for CDN Hosting to Million-Ads.com